User Guide

 2. Emulate ROM image from Wi-Fi

-For option 1, the SidecarT board needs a microSD card with the ROM files.
+For option 1, the Multi-device needs a microSD card with the ROM files.
 The user can learn how to format a microSD card and transfer ROM files in the How to Format the microSD card section.
-For option 2, the SidecarT board needs to be connected to a Wi-Fi network.
-The user can learn how to connect the SidecarT board to a Wi-Fi network in the How to Connect to a Wi-Fi Network section.
+For option 2, the Multi-device needs to be connected to a Wi-Fi network.
+The user can learn how to connect the Multi-device to a Wi-Fi network in the How to Connect to a Wi-Fi Network section.

 The emulation of ROMs from Wi-Fi does not need a microSD card to work.
 And the emulation of ROMs from microSD card does not need to be connected to a Wi-Fi network to work.